UAS-Bachelor/uas-tracking/README.md

 1. Download or clone the project
 2. Execute the following command `pip install -r requirements.txt` to install the required Python packages
 3. Execute the `run.py` script
+   * If on Unix, the command might need to be executed as `sudo python3 run.py`
    * If the nofly_information module fails on MacOS, directly run /Applications/Python\ 3.6/Install\ Certificates.command